An invariant of Legendrian and transverse links from open book decompositions of contact 3-manifolds: The invariant

+We can have two cases: in the first one there are no other living arcs in the portion of $\partial S_1$ on the opposite side of $a_{2g+l}$.
 In the second case they appear; possibly more than one, but we can suppose that there is exactly one of them.
 See Figure \ref{Cases}. \begin{enumerate}[$\text{Case}$ 1.] \item When we consider $S_1'$, which contains the same component of $L$ that is in $S_1$, after some arc slides we have that it appears as in Figure \ref{Cases} (left).

-This is because in the same figure we see that $S_1$ is split in two pieces by $L_1$ and the innermost one is not connected in any way to other components of $S$; in fact there are no separating arcs on that side.
+This is because in the same figure we see that $S_1$ is split in two pieces by $L_1$ and the innermost one is not connected in any way to other components of $S$; in fact there are no living arcs on that side.
 This means that the same holds for $S_1'$ too.
-At this point it is easy to see that $S_1$ can be modified to be like in Figure \ref{Case1}; more explicitly, the separating arcs are parallel and the distinguished arcs lie in the region where $L_1$ is. \item As before we have that also $S_1'$ appears like in the right part of Figure \ref{Cases} (always after some arc slides).
+At this point it is easy to see that $S_1$ can be modified to be like in Figure \ref{Case1}; more explicitly, the living arcs are parallel and the distinguished arcs lie in the region where $L_1$ is. \item As before we have that also $S_1'$ appears like in the right part of Figure \ref{Cases} (always after some arc slides).
 The reason is the same of previous case.
-Hence, now we can modify $S_1$ to be like in Figure \ref{Case2}; just in the same way as we did in Case 1. \end{enumerate} We have obtained that the separating arcs are fixed on $S_1$ and $S_1'$ and then the surfaces now have isotopic boundaries.
+Hence, now we can modify $S_1$ to be like in Figure \ref{Case2}; just in the same way as we did in Case 1. \end{enumerate} We have obtained that the living arcs are fixed on $S_1$ and $S_1'$ and then the surfaces now have isotopic boundaries.